 Feedback on the Student Bursary will be provided to each recipient and their family on an annual basis.

-The Student Bursary Application Form must be returned to the College Principal by a negotiated date.
+The Student Bursary Application Form must be returned to the Registrar by a negotiated date.
 Parents will then be notified of the interview process.